 Stopwatch: All runners must carry a stopwatch of some kind.
 If a range is in use when a runner arrives it is the runner's duty to start his stopwatch and show the range officer how long he had to wait.
 This time will be noted by the range officer and taken off the final run time.
 This will happen.
 Be prepared.
 (And, range officers will also have a stopwatch, to mark your wait time.
 (Yours is a backup in case things are SNAFU).

 Recommended gear: Semi-automatic rifle and spare magazines, one gallon of liquid, 80 rounds of ammunition, cleaning kit/ruptured case extractor, running shoes or boots, and a pistol.
 Protective eyewear required for all pistol stages.

 Timing Gear: All timing will be done with stopwatches.
 Time starts on the RO's command and stops when the last round is either down range, or the last reactive target is hit, depending on the course of fire.

 The Run: The course is flagged with 10ft PVC and engineer's tape.
 The flags are set "as the crow flies" between ranges.
-Staying close to the flags is highly reccomended so that you do not navigate yourself into the impact area of a range.
+Staying close to the flags is highly recommended so that you do not navigate yourself into the impact area of a range.
 Competitors may carry a pistol (live) for snakes and other varmints.
 Rifles will be safe (no loaded magazine inserted, no round in the chamber) at all times except when competitor is on a live range.

 2019 Course of Fire (COF)